China ‘enemy’ reference was removed from spy case evidence ‘to fit Tory policy’

 “I was not consulted on the decision, nor would it be appropriate for me to have any involvement in, or objection to, the decision to discontinue on evidential grounds,” he said.

-Darren Jones, in his own letter, said Collins’ three witness statements published last week are “consistent” in their evaluation of the threat posed by China under the current and previous governments.
+Darren Jones, the Chief Secretary to the Prime Minister, in his own letter, said Mr Collins’ three witness statements published last week are “consistent” in their evaluation of the threat posed by China under the current and previous governments.

 But he stressed that “this Government’s position is immaterial” as the prosecution’s case is based on the policy at the time of the alleged offences.